-Portland Piano International (SOLO) presented Piano Day to celebrate the 88th day of the year, March 29, 2017 - an official day that's never been celebrated in the United States until now!
+In 2017, Portland Piano International (SOLO) presented its first Piano Day event to celebrate the 88th day of the year, March 29, 2017 - an official day that had never before been celebrated in the United States!

 Three years ago, German pianist Nils Frahm declared the 88th day of each year to be "Piano Day," a special day to celebrate the piano.
 The 88th day of the year was chosen because the modern piano (usually) has 88 keys.
 In 2016, there were more than 20 events held across the globe, from Japan, Australia, Russia, Slovenia, Germany, The Netherlands, Israel, Lithuania, France, the UK and Canada.

 How does Piano Day work in Portland?

-From noon – 10pm on March 29, there was four locations in the Portland Metro area where you heard the piano played by local pianists of all ages on some of the region’s best pianos.
-The choice of music was up to the performer and there was no restrictions on what could be played.
+From noon – 10pm on March 29, there were four locations in the Portland Metro area where you heard the piano played by local pianists of all ages on some of the region’s best pianos.
+The choice of music was up to the performer and there were no restrictions on what could be played.
 The events were free to the public, but each performer raised funds from the community with a minimum goal of $10 per minute played.
 A robust software platform was already in place to help manage the peer-to-peer fundraising process.
-The funds raised will be used to support the educational programs of Portland Piano International.
+The funds raised are used to support the educational programs of Portland Piano International.

 Why do performers participate in Piano Day?

 Played a fabulous piano.
 It was a chance to play on some of the best in Portland.

 Played on a world stage.
-Performances were streamed live and can be watched anywhere around the globe.
+Performances were streamed live and were watched around the globe.

 Get swag.
 After the performances, the participants receive a special commemorative pin and a certificate of participation.
 They also get their choice of two free tickets to an upcoming Portland Piano International performance (pending availability)!